null

 The third element is the website's affiliation with third parties, such as the Better Business Bureau.
 To qualify for BBB, you must have one year of industry-specific experience and business registration documents.
 While vendors have to pay a monthly fee to remain accredited, it is still a fantastic verification tool for buyers because it shows that the seller is serious about their reputation and is also committed to high-quality customer service, especially if they do not have many negative reviews online.

-The Art of Telling Bogus Reviews from Good Ones!
+The Art of Telling Fake Reviews from Good Ones

 Reading reviews is the most critical factor.
 However, while doing so, you must keep the following three points in mind: